macvfx/p5ArchiveCheck/README.md

 ## Requirements
 - macOS 14.6 minimum
 - Archiware P5 server that will be checked is remote or local as configured by your network
-- Files archived in your custon set archive index or Default Archive index
+- Files archived in your custon set archive index or Default-Archive index
 - 'nsdchat' available at /usr/local/aw/bin/nsdchat

 ## Changelog